jaredhoberock/bounding_box_hierarchy/README.md

 # bounding_box_hierarchy
-A generic data structure for finding intersections between rays and geometric objects

 Spatial data structures such as *bounding box hierarchies* accelerate ray intersection queries by disqualifying entire collections of objects from consideration in bulk.
 If a ray does not intersect the *bounding box* of a